 Date To Be Announced!: Storage Today Charleston (West Ashley) SC

-Begins at 9:30 AM at 3180 Marginal Rd. (off Savannah Highway just past Pondarosa Dr.) Charleston, SC 29414 We will be selling a lot of units in an all-day Auction - first Auction under new management
+Begins at 9:30 AM at 3180 Marginal Rd. (off Savannah Highway just past Pondarosa Dr.) Charleston, SC 29414 We will be selling a lot of units in several large Auctions - first Auctions under new management [64+]

 If you have never attended a Storage Unit Auction you are in for a treat.
 These sales are fast-paced and exciting because it is like a “grab-bag” full of surprises.
 We sell the entire “bin” for one bid price, so the bidder gets whatever is there.
 Extra Space Storage never disturbs the unit until it is sold, so we unlock the unit, remove their security tag and allow a quick through-the-door inspection, then sell it to the highest bidder on the spot.
 Be prepared to make quick decisions, and to pay CASH immediately after the sale.
 The buyer has 24 hours to clean out the unit, make other arrangements, with management or rent the unit. $100 refundable cleaning deposit per unit applies (see above).
 10% Buyer’s Premium will apply, so take that into account while bidding.
 These sales are a lot of fun for the buyer, and no one can predict the hidden treasures you may find!
 We will typically start the day at 9:30 or 10 AM and proceed to all the facilities in a particular area selling up to four or five sites in one day.
 The “caravan” circuit will take a few hours and will vary depending on the number of units to be sold.
 (We have sold 82 units in one day, but the numbers are usually less)